apache/incubator-heron/site/docs/contributors/custom-scheduler.md

 using Heron's [scheduler API](http://heronproject.github.io/scheduler-api/) for Java, as detailed in the sections below.

+Java is currently the only supported language for custom schedulers.
+This may change in the future.

 ## Java Setup

 In order to create a custom scheduler, you need to import the `scheduler`